-We build relationships with governments, partner organisations, donors, civil society, nonprofits, private sector, academia, individuals, and grantees to drive sustainable change by bringing in resources, expertise, and vision.
-The on-the-ground expertise and deep understanding of the issues we care about exhibited by our local partners plays a pivotal role in driving innovation and development.
+We collaborate with governments, partner organizations, donors, civil society, nonprofits, the private sector, academia, individuals, and grantees to drive lasting change.
+Our local partners, with their on-the-ground expertise and deep understanding of regional challenges, play a vital role in fostering innovation and development.

-In 2019 International Aid Services (IAS)-Sweden was incorporated into LM International global foundation.
+In 2019, International Aid Services (IAS)-Sweden was incorporated into the LM International’s global foundation, expanding our capacity to create lasting change.

 In South Africa, children of different backgrounds are often impacted by poverty and neglect, with over 64.5% living in low-income households and an estimated one in five orphaned.
 Understandably, children’s rights were identified by the South African Human Rights Commission as one of areas requiring a dedicated focus to effectively fulfil its mandate.